 - Ask the health care professional to conduct a Sexual Assault Forensic Exam (SAFE), and if you suspect you have been drugged, request that a urine sample be collected to preserve evidence.

-Once you have gotten through these steps, you may be able to think more calmly about the incident, and then you should consider whether you wish to file a complaint against the alleged attacker through Hood's Prevention and Resolution of Discrimination, Harassment, and Sexual Misconduct Policy (55).
+Once you have gotten through these steps, you may be able to think more calmly about the incident, and then you should consider whether you wish to file a complaint against the alleged attacker through Hood College Policy on Title IX Sexual Harassment.